 My fun new friend Andrea and I were keen to get to know one another better, so we met for pizza last Thursday.
-We went to a place called Pizzeria Libretto (on Ossington) and the place was packed.
-It’s no wonder because the food and atmosphere there are really good.
+We went to Pizzeria Libretto (on Ossington) and the place was packed.
+That’s not surprising because the food and atmosphere are really good there.

 I read on their site that the pizzas only take 90 seconds to cook in their hand built 900 degree wood-burning oven.

 The pictures are out of order because these shots of my outfit were taken before I headed out …

 This pale coloured blouse (made by Peridot) is a new one and an effort to step out of my comfort zone with a shade and style that I’ve never worn before.
 My bracelets and bag are vintage, found on ebay.

 This was my first wearing of tights for the season but really I didn’t need them yet, as it ended up being quite warm, in spite of a weather forecast that said otherwise.

 I had also brought along a vintage mohair shawl that all I ended up doing was carrying to and from.